With a height of 26 inches and weighing in at 15 lbs, it’s the Jersey Giant chicken!

-To help you decide whether this All-American chicken breed is right for you, let’s take a closer look at their temperament, egg laying, size, and how to successfully raise Jersey Giants.
+To help you decide whether this All-American breed of chicken is right for you, let’s take a closer look at their temperament, egg-laying, size, and how to raise Jersey Giants successfully.

 How Did the Jersey Giant Chicken Become the Largest Chicken Breed?

-Brothers John and Thomas Black first bred heavy-set chickens in New Jersey to satisfy the demand for meat birds in the 1870s to 1890s.
+Brothers John and Thomas Black first bred heavy-set chickens in New Jersey to satisfy the demand for meat chickens in the 1870s to 1890s.

-The intention of the Black brothers was to breed a chicken that would provide cost-effective and good meat production to out-compete the turkey.
+The intention of the Black brothers was to produce a new breed of chicken that would provide cost-effective and good meat production to out-compete the turkey.

 Unfortunately, their initial results were quite dismal, and they had to return to the drawing board to develop their ideal poultry breed.

-The Black Brothers went on to combine breeds such as the Black Langshan, Black Java, and Dark Brahmas to improve upon the bird’s fullness.
+The Black Brothers went on to combine breeds such as the Black Langshans, Black Java, and Dark Brahmas to improve upon the bird’s fullness.